pet pharmacist

 Recognize problems: If your pet is whining, shivering, seems anxious, slows down or stops moving, seems weak, or starts looking for warm places to burrow, get them back inside quickly because they are showing signs of hypothermia.
 Frostbite is harder to detect, and may not be fully recognized until a few days after the damage is done.
 If you suspect your pet has hypothermia or frostbite, consult your veterinarian immediately.

-Be prepared: Cold weather also brings the risks of severe winter weather, blizzards and power outages.
-Prepare a disaster/emergency kit, and include your pet in your plans.
-Have enough food, water and medicine (including any prescription medications as well as heartworm and flea/tick preventives) on hand to get through at least 5 days.
+Be prepared: Cold weather also brings the risks of severe winter weather, blizzards, and power outages.
+Prepare a disaster/emergency kit, and include your pet in your plans for Mississauga Cold Weather Pet Safety.
+Have enough food, water, and medicine (including any prescription medications as well as heartworm and flea/tick preventives) on hand to get through at least 5 days.

 Sources: